Today is .

 Manna Cruz.

-[From Cruz Poética collection]
+from the Cruz Poética collection]

 Manna Cruz.